 What is a force?

-You will learn formula to do calculations on gravity or acceleration.
+You also will learn formulae to do calculations on

 What are scalar and vector quantities?